Ghostbusters father-son directors Jason and Ivan Reitman: It was 'a weird deja vu'

-Ghostbusters: Afterlife is a family affair, and not just because it's about a new generation descended from the 1980s spook-zapping heroes.
-It was also directed and co-written by Jason Reitman with the help of his father, Ivan Reitman -- director of the original Ghostbusters movies.
+Ghostbusters: Afterlife, in theaters now, is a family affair, and not just because it's about a new generation descended from the '80s spook-zapping heroes.
+It's directed and co-written by Jason Reitman with the help of his father, Ivan Reitman, director of the original Ghostbusters movies.

-Afterlife is in theaters now.
-I chatted with Jason and Ivan over Zoom about balancing Ghostbustin' nostalgia with a new direction; the 2016 reboot; where Ghostbusters 2 went wrong; and what it's like working with your dad.
+I chatted with Jason and Ivan over Zoom about balancing Ghostbustin' nostalgia with a new direction.
+We also talked about the 2016 reboot, where Ghostbusters 2 went wrong and what it's like working with your dad.

 Q: Jason, was your dad really on set every day?
 How did you communicate with each other?